towersvault/shinpokered/README.md

 - *v1.14 beta* Fixed list-type mismatch when machines and items share the same menu
 - *v1.14 beta* Applied a fix for skipping moves on level up that relies on pokemon levels at the start of battle
 - *v1.14 beta* Trainer scaling is now based on the strongest member of your party
+- *v1.14 beta* Tweaked when the shiny animations play
+- *v1.14 beta* Changed the shiny animation to be easier on the eyes

 #New features & adjustments since last version: